4 Last-Minute Ways to Stop Foreclosure Auction Before It Starts

 If you are a homeowner who cannot physically and/or financially keep up with the property and its mortgage payments, then a loan modification may not be the best choice for your needs.

-#2 Filing Bankruptcy
+#2 Filing for Bankruptcy

-The term bankruptcy refers to the courts offering someone the chance to start fresh by forgiving debts that are unable to be paid.
-At the same time, it offers creditors (in this case, your Lender) the opportunity to obtain some level of repayment (the repayment is usually based on your assets available for liquidation).
+At the same time, it offers creditors (in this case, your lender) the opportunity to obtain some level of repayment (the repayment is usually based on your assets available for liquidation).

-In reality, bankruptcy may just buy you some more time, rather than completely let you off the hook for your debts.
+In reality, the benefits of a Chapter 13 bankruptcy vs Chapter 7 bankruptcy may just buy you some more time, rather than completely let you off the hook for your debts.
+The bankruptcy process can be very long, complicated, and expensive.

 #3 Deed in Lieu

-A deed in lieu is when your Lender gives you the option to voluntarily transfer the deed back to them.
+A deed in lieu is when your lender gives you the option to voluntarily transfer the deed back to them.

-Important to note: The Lender is often hesitant to offer a deed in lieu, because of the potential liability risks, as well as having to satisfy the secondary mortgages or lines of credit against the property.
+Important to note: The lender is often hesitant to offer a deed in lieu, because of the potential liability risks, as well as having to satisfy the secondary mortgages or lines of credit against the property.

 Also important to note: There is a chance that a deed in lieu will have the same impact on your credit as a foreclosure.
 Consult with a credit expert before proceeding.